25 Super Easy DIY Baby Shower Gifts

 Thank you Coral + Co!

-- Pacifier Clip
+25. Pacifier Clip

 This DIY pacifier clip will stop pacifiers from falling and giving mom a headache from picking them up and sterilizing them.
 In addition to being highly practical, they are also super cute.

-Thanks Viva Veltoro!
+Thanks, Viva Veltoro!

 Trending DIY Projects